 The presumption that a blood alcohol concentration of 0.08 is evidence of impairment does not apply to 21200.5 VC.
 For that reason, if a police officer administers a breath test, the prosecution will probably need to call an expert to testify about the relationship between the rider’s blood alcohol concentration and the rider’s ability to ride carefully.

 When a defense attorney puts up a fight, many prosecutors will decide the effort of calling an expert witness is not worth it.

 Section 21200.5 VC allows a rider who has been arrested for cycling under the influence to request a chemical test (usually a breath or blood test).
 If the police refuse that request, a defense lawyer can probably get the charge dismissed based on the officer’s failure to comply with the statute.

 On the other hand, if a rider asks for the test and the results show a high blood alcohol concentration, the rider may be creating evidence that will strengthen the prosecution’s case.
 Unless a rider is confident that the test result will be low or zero, it may be better not to request the test.

 That gives the defense attorney the opportunity to challenge the arresting officer’s conclusion that the rider was under the influence.

-Defense of DUI On A Bicycle Charges
+Defense of DUI on A Bicycle Charges in Orange County, CA